jonnew/cyclops/DOC.markdown

   - LED jacks: 1 mm to low
   - Exapnsion header: 1 mm to low
   - Aux/curr swithc: 0.25 mm to low
+- [ ] The LED polarity labels on the panel is reversed
 # Specification

 # Usage